guillermo-orjuela/personal_website_Guillermo/content/authors/admin/_index.md

 title: Guillermo Orjuela Ramirez
 ---

+I am a researcher on innovation and environmental management.
+My research focuses on eco-innovation in organizations and its relationship with the natural environment.
+I am passionate about bibliometrics and I also study the ways of applying bibliometric techniques in my research.

-I am a researcher on innovation and environmental economics.
-I hold a Msc in Economics, a Msc in Rural Developmet and I am doing my PhD in Economic Sciences.
+I hold a Msc in Economics Science and Management, a Msc in Rural Developmet and I am doing my PhD in Economic Sciences.
 My experience in research and consulting covers science, technology and innovation field, climate change policies and agrifood systems and policy development.
 I am passionate for creating novel ways of applying my knowledge.

-I have been teaching environmental economics, research methods, and economic sciences over 4 years, I love to teach bibliometrics in R.

 {{< icon name="download" pack="fas" >}} Download my cv in {{< staticref "media/CV_guillermo_orjuela_ramirez.pdf" "newtab" >}}Spanish{{< /staticref >}}.